wbamberg/idl-reference/docs/nsIDivertableChannel.md

    nsIStreamListener calls (OnDataAvailable, OnStopRequest) will be made
    to it.

-@return ChannelDiverterChild IPDL actor to be passed to parent process by
-        client IPDL message, e.g. PClient.DivertUsing(PDiverterChild).

 @throws exception if the channel was canceled early.
 Throws status code of
         canceled channel.